 Then there was the heat issue.
 In the north, the government provides free heat from November 12 to April 1, regardless of the temperature.
-So if it’s 10 degrees Fahrenheit on November 1 or 30 degrees on April 10 there’s no hear.
+So if it’s 10 degrees Fahrenheit on November 1 or 30 degrees on April 10 there’s no difference.
 In the south the same rules apply even though people have a choice of when to turn the heat on and off.
 Mind you, the heat only goes up to 65 degrees.
 My classroom was still cold.
 I got used to wearing three layers everywhere—long johns, yoga pants, a pair of pants on top of that.
 You talked about what you wore in those times too.

-I knitted wool socks. , It’s a ,moist cold too.
+I knitted wool socks, it’s a moist cold too.

 It’s a moist cold and bone-chilling.
 My classroom would be a wet 40 degrees.
 I told them I was sick so I needed to have heat in the classroom, and they said they wouldn’t do that for me, I asked if they could provide a space heater, and they said they wouldn’t do that for me.
 At the end I was teaching in a job I really hated.

 The school didn’t want me there, the students didn’t want me to be there, and I didn’t want to be there in a freezing environment that was riddled with bacteria.
 I had 658 students coming through my doors and no one did anything about sanitizing the classroom.
 There was no one cleaning tabletops or anything else.
-Someone came around with a groom twice a week.
+Someone came around with a broom twice a week.
 The policy wasn’t there.

 Then I found black mold.
 I made a fuss about it until they sent over a guy over.
 We went through these charades about what I wanted him to fix, and he said okay, and I left him alone so he could have the space to work.
-When I came out a little while later and he had removed the wall paper, and you could see it was all mold over the bottom of the floor boards and he has a roller and some white paint and he’s just painting over the mold, not trying to wash it or sanitize it, or scrape it clean, which you need to do, otherwise it just comes back,.
-So his solution was just purely cosmetic which had nothing to do with actually fixing it.
+When I came out a little while later and he had removed the wall paper, and you could see it was all mold over the bottom of the floorboards and he has a roller and some white paint and he’s just painting over the mold, not trying to wash it or sanitize it, or scrape it clean, which you need to do, otherwise it just comes back, So his solution was just purely cosmetic which had nothing to do with actually fixing it.

 So I was still staring at the mold and feeling that I was breathing in these mold toxins, and I started to feel very trapped because there was nowhere I could go to be in a healthy environment.
-And there were also the questions about the food and the water—people w saying not to drink the water, but then what do you use to wash vegetables.
-That on top of everything else, I was starting to feel unwell physically, psychologically, professionally.
+And there were also questions about the food and the water—people are saying not to drink the water, but then what do you use to wash vegetables.
+That on top of everything else, I was starting to feel unwell physically, psychologically, and professionally.

 I thought about the next year.
 How can I know that it will be any better?
 The air can’t get better.
 The heat can’t get better.
 If this is how they treat me this year, how are they going to treat me in the international school?
 My health kept getting worse, and the school was not very empathetic or receptive to my breathing concerns.
 I became asthmatic towards the end.

 Then it became clear to me that I was doing myself more harm by staying on than I would by leaving.
 I did sign a two-year contract, and that meant something to me.
 A lot of soul-searching was behind my decision to get out.
-I went to HR one morning and said I couldn’t stay here any longer and gave them a five-week’s notice.
+I went to HR one morning and said I couldn’t stay here any longer and gave them a five-weeks notice.

 Many foreigners just do what they call a “midnight run,” just disappearing.
 I really wanted to leave in a way that was as respectful and as gracious as possible.
 I knew I was putting them in a difficult position because getting a foreign teacher takes about three to six months.
 But they had failed me in so many ways, and I had to take care of myself.
 I couldn’t just get sick while they did nothing to help me get better and still expected me to finish up the year.